stephengeller/user_manual_for_me/README.md

 I love getting stuff done.
 I like to build quickly and get something working, then iterate.
 Working in an environment where this is possible - but more importantly, psychologically safe - makes me very happy!

-When confident enough with a domain, I love sharing knowledge.
-I enjoy hosting learning sessions, and have a few techniques to make learning more interactive and fun for the participants.
+When confident enough with a domain, I love sharing knowledge - I enjoy hosting learning sessions, and have a few techniques to make learning more interactive and fun for the participants.

+I have also discovered that I respond well to being placed in leadership roles and have enjoyed being a technical lead in the past, as it leans into my communication and organisation skills.

 ## How I respond to stress